GabeScott/standard-works-vault/General Conference/1982 October - Look to God.md

 “We will go down, for there is space there, and we will take of these materials, and we will make an earth whereon these may dwell;

-“And we will prove them herewith, to see if they will do all things whatsoever the Lord their God shall command them.”
-(Abr.
-3:24–25.)
+“And we will prove them herewith, to see if they will do all things whatsoever the Lord their God shall command them.” ([[Abraham 3.24|Abr.
+3:24–25]][[Abraham 3.25|]].)

 Yes, this life is a time of testing.
 It is not the reward time.
 That will come later.
 We are here being tested.
 The test is going on now!

 He wants us to know how we feel in our heart.
-He has said, “For as [a man] thinketh in his heart, so is he.”
-(Prov.
-23:7.)
+He has said, “For as \[a man\] thinketh in his heart, so is he.” ([[Proverbs 23.7|Prov.
+23:7]].)

-“They draw near to me with their lips, but their hearts are far from me.”
-(JS—H 1:19.)
+“They draw near to me with their lips, but their hearts are far from me.” ([[Joseph Smith History 1.19|JS—H 1:19]].)

 When our hearts are not right, the Lord withholds His spirit.
-“They sought evil in their hearts, and I, the Lord, withheld my Spirit.”
-(D&C 64:16.)
+“They sought evil in their hearts, and I, the Lord, withheld my Spirit.” ([[D&C 64.16|D&C 64:16]].)

 He “granteth unto men” according to the desire of their heart.
-(See Alma 29:4.)
+(See [[Alma 29.4|Alma 29:4]].)

-“O ye that embark in the service of God, see that ye serve him with all your heart ... that ye may stand blameless before God at the last day.”
-(D&C 4:2.)
+“O ye that embark in the service of God, see that ye serve him with all your heart … that ye may stand blameless before God at the last day.” ([[D&C 4.2|D&C 4:2]].)

-Of offerings, the Lord has said, “Speak unto the children of Israel, that they may bring me an offering: of every man that giveth it willingly with his heart ye shall take my offering.”
-(Ex.
-25:2.)
+Of offerings, the Lord has said, “Speak unto the children of Israel, that they may bring me an offering: of every man that giveth it willingly with his heart ye shall take my offering.” ([[Exodus 25.2|Ex.
+25:2]].)

 There was no concern as to the gift itself, but only that he give “it willingly with his heart.”